reservoirpy/reservoirpy/docs/source/user_guide/create_new_node.rst

 ---------------------------------

-Then, one needs to create the `initialize` function that will be used at runtime to infer the input and output dimensions of the node, and optionaly initialize some parameters (some neuronal weights, for instance):
+Then, one needs to create the `initialize` function that will be used at runtime to infer the input and output dimensions of the node, and optionally initialize some parameters (some neuronal weights, for instance):

 .. ipython:: python